Kayli/logspub/math.md

         by specialization, by variation of the data, and so on
   - aim is to discover plausible hypotheses capable of giving a solution to the problem
   - hypothesis, in turn, is a problem that must be solved, so the process is recursive a potentially infinite
+  - statement of the problem may be modified to a certain extent to make it more precise, may even be radically changed as new data emerge, so development of the statement of the problem and the development of the solution of the problem may proceed in parallel

 ## automated theorem provers